danieljjb/kq-kayak-tours/README.md

 ## Unfixed Bugs

 * On smaller devices, when using the menu links to navigate the webpage, it scrolls down a little too far covering the heading of the section.
 I could not find a way to resolve this issue but in the future I would change the menu to a dropdown hamburger menu, which I believe will solve this problem.

+# Deployment

+I deployed this site on GitHub using the following steps:

+* I opened the repository on GitHub and selected 'Settings'.
+* Following this I clicked on 'Pages'.
+* Under the heading 'Source', I clicked on 'None' and selected 'Main'.
+* I then clicked 'Save'.
+* The website then became live.